About

 Our Members

-Our members include lawyers, professors, international associates, and law students.
-They represent a wide variety of clients, including U.S. families seeking permanent residence for close family members, as well as U.S. businesses seeking talent from the global marketplace.
-AILA members also represent foreign students, entertainers, athletes, and asylum seekers, often on a pro bono basis.
+AILA members are attorneys and law students.
+Our members represent a wide variety of clients, including U.S. families seeking permanent residence for close family members, U.S. businesses seeking talent from the global marketplace, students, entertainers, athletes, and asylum seekers.
+They also teach and study at law schools across the country.
+AILA also has communities for international associates and paralegals, who can access special resources designed to meet their academic and professional needs.

 Our History